ollie314/workbench/README.md

 <br><br>

 ## Installing Workbench:

+### Workbench Client:
+    $ pip install zerorpc; echo 'Done!'

+### Workbench Server:
-Please note the indexers 'Neo4j' and 'ElasticSearch' are optional.
+The indexers 'Neo4j' and 'ElasticSearch' are optional.
 We strongly suggest you install both of them but we also appreciate that there are cases where that's not possible or feasible.

 #### Mac/OSX
 - brew install mongodb